Mark Mermelstein, a trial lawyer

 with more than 20 first-chair trials, specializes in white collar criminal

 defense and complex litigation.
-He is

 Mark Mermelstein, a trial lawyer with more than 20 first-chair trials, specializes in white collar criminal defense and complex litigation, particularly in technology-related matters.
 He also handles Cybersecurity, Privacy, Litigation and Enforcement matters.